 - Any items on the roof

 - Roofing standards and building codes

 The primary consideration is the amount of water or ice that can potentially collect on the roof in torrential rain or heavy snow.
-Although snow and ice is not a significant problem in Northwest Florida, heavy rains frequently occur – especially during hurricane season.
+Although snow and ice are not a significant problem in Florida, heavy rains frequently occur – especially during hurricane season.
 Roof designs on many houses in the area are also more complex and made of specialized materials such as metal or tile.
 All of these factors help contractors determine the proper angle of the slope when designing the roof.

 What Are Requirements for Flat Roofs in Florida?

 For drainage purposes, the current building codes require a minimum two percent slope or a one-fourth unit vertical for every 12 units horizontal.
 In other words, the roof must slope one-fourth of an inch for every 12 inches.
 The slope is barely noticeable to the naked eye.
 In most cases, if you were to eyeball a roof, you would not notice that there is a slope.

 However, a two-percent slope is plenty of pitch for proper water drainage.
 It also meets building codes in almost any roofing application.
 When working with a roofing contractor in Florida you need to ensure that the building meets all codes.
 Doing so gives your roof a longer life, keeps all occupants safe, and reduces the number of repairs you have to make on the roofing system.